AdguardTeam/companiesdb/README.md

 will be taken into account during the evaluation process.

 Currently, we are avoiding adding personal websites/blogs or services that do not seem to have sufficient popularity.

+## Acknowledgements

+We would like to thank the team at **whotrack.me** for their work.
+Initially, our database was built on top of the **whotrack.me** database, using their extensive data collection.
+However, we would like to emphasise that our current database is now independent and updated separately from **whotrack.me**.